ibm-cloud-docs/vpc/instance_metadata_vpc_about.md

 ### Instance identity token service
 {: #imd-vpc-access-token}

-The instance identity token service lets you generate an access token (JSON web token) to use the metadata service.
-You generate it by calling a REST API endpoint: `http://169.254.169.254/instance_identity/v1/token`.
+The instance identity token service lets you generate an access token (a JSON web token) to use that token to access the metadata service.
+You generate it by calling this endpoint: `http://169.254.169.254/instance_identity/v1/token`.
 This endpoint is accessible to all commands, processes, and software applications running within a virtual server instance.
 Access to the API endpoint is not available outside the virtual server instance.

-Use the access token when calling the metadata service.
+Use the instance identity access token when calling the metadata service.
 The token is valid until it reaches expiration, which by default is 5 minutes.
-You can optionally exchange the token for an IAM token to call any IAM-enabled service.
+You can optionally exchange this token for an IAM token to call any IAM-enabled service.
+After you exchange the token, it can't be used to access the metadata service.

 For more information, see [Aquire an access token](/docs/vpc?topic=vpc-imd-configure-service#imd-json-token).